anionDev/GRYLibrary/GRYLibrary/Other/Reference/ReferenceContent/Articles/Introduction.md

 You can install the GRYLibrary via nuget.

-The main namespace of the GRYLibrary is `GRYLibrary.Core`.
+The namespace of the GRYLibrary is `GRYLibrary.Core`.